microsoft/vscode-docs/docs/getstarted/telemetry.md

 VS Code collects data about any crashes that occur and sends it to Microsoft to help improve our products and services.

-If you don't wish to send crash data to Microsoft, you can change the `enable-crash-reporter` runtime argument to `false`
+If you don't want to send crash data to Microsoft, you can change the `enable-crash-reporter` runtime argument to `false`

 * Open the Command Palette (`kb(workbench.action.showCommands)`).
 * Run the **Preferences: Configure Runtime Arguments** command.